High-speed rail in Europe

 High-speed rail (HSR) has developed in Europe as an increasingly popular and efficient means of transport.
 The first high-speed rail lines on the continent, built in the late 20th century, improved travel times on intra-national corridors.
 Since then, several countries have built extensive high-speed networks, and there are now several cross-border high-speed rail links.

 As of 2025, several European countries — among them France, Spain, Italy, Germany, Austria, Belgium, the Netherlands, and the United Kingdom — are connected to a cross-border high-speed railway network.
 Spain operates the largest high-speed rail network in Europe with 3,973 km and the second-largest in the world, trailing only China.
-High-speed rail in the region predominantly runs in Western Europe, with comparatively very few having been built in Eastern Europe.
+High-speed rail in the region predominantly runs in Western Europe, with comparatively very few high-speed lines having been built in Eastern Europe.

-The earliest European high-speed railway to be built was the Italian Florence–Rome high-speed railway (also called "Direttissima") which opened in 1977.
-In 2007, a consortium of European Railway operators, Railteam, emerged to co-ordinate and boost cross-border high-speed rail travel.
+The earliest European high-speed railway to be built was the Italian Florence–Rome high-speed railway (also called "Direttissima"), which opened in 1977.
+In 2007, a consortium of European Railway operators, Railteam, emerged to coordinate and boost cross-border high-speed rail travel.
 Developing a Trans-European high-speed rail network is a stated goal of the European Union, and most cross-border railway lines receive EU funding.
-Alstom was the first manufacturer to design and deliver a high speed train or HS-Train, which ended up in service with TGV in France.
-Currently, there are a number of manufacturers designing and building HSR in Europe, with criss-crossed alliances and partnerships, including Alstom, Bombardier (owned by Alstom since 2021), Hitachi, Siemens, and Talgo.
+Alstom was the first manufacturer to design and deliver a high-speed train, which entered service as the TGV in France.
+Currently, there are several manufacturers involved in designing and building HSR in Europe, with alliances and partnerships, including Alstom, Bombardier (owned by Alstom since 2021), Hitachi, Siemens, and Talgo.

 A German ICE high-speed train at Copenhagen Central Station.